Frequently Asked Questions

 does it take to get certified?

-the water it will take four pool sessions for you to master some
+On average 3-4 pool sessions for you to master the skills

 Is learning to